 ENHANCE YOUR DEGREE Our aim is to create a dynamic postgraduate community that gives students the opportunity to develop their understanding, not just of their own subject area, but across the humanities.
 We encourage interdisciplinary collaboration through the MA festival and the production of our magazine, The Menteur.
-Speakers' series and other events throughout the autumn and spring terms bring students into contact with leading academics and professionals across the humanities We also collaborate closely with other Paris-based English-speaking university programmes through these events, sharing our networks and expertise for a more enriching experience for all our students.
-MA festival The MA festival is an annual event run by students that includes a range of cultural events, usually held during the first week of June.
-It is the chance for PSAC students to connect with other MA communities in Paris and Canterbury as well as the arts community.
+Speakers' series and other events throughout the autumn and spring terms bring students into contact with leading academics and professionals across the humanities.
+We also collaborate closely with other Paris-based English-speaking university programmes through these events, sharing our networks and expertise for a more enriching experience for all our students.
+Paris Postgraduate Festival The Festival is an annual event run by students that includes a range of cultural events held during the first week of June.
+It is the chance for PSAC students to connect with other academic communities in Paris and Canterbury as well as the arts community.
 Events are developed around a specific theme such as Escapism, Revolutions, Dangerous Ideas and Unite | Rebel.
-Past festival programmes have included a film screening with a Q&A with the film's director, a literary hike across the city, a book launch at Shakespeare & Co and a panel discussion with drag performers.
-Adapting to Covid-19, the 2020 and 2021 editions were online; however, this allowed students to connect with a wider audience.
+Past festival programmes have included a film screenings in the presence of directors, a literary hike across the city, student-curated art exhibitions, and a panel discussion with drag performers.
 The Menteur The Menteur is a literary magazine, written and produced by our students.
 It was launched in 2012 by a group of MA students during their time studying at PSAC.
 Now in its ninth year, it offers students the chance to work on and produce a magazine of their own - both an exciting and a demanding challenge.
 The magazine publishes student work, including poetry, short fiction, photography and illustrations, as well as interviews with established artists, comment pieces and features.
 The content and the theme of the magazine are decided by the editorial team, which makes each issue a unique reflection of the ideas and passions of those involved.
 Students cover roles from editorial and design to layout and marketing, allowing them to gain experience of the various processes involved in producing a magazine.
-Past issues of The Menteur can be found by visiting issuu.com/ thementeur Events and seminar series A variety of events and seminars are organised by the Paris School over the course of the year.
+Past issues of The Menteur can be found by visiting issuu.com/ thementeur Events and seminar series

+A variety of events and seminars are organised by the Paris School over the course of the year.
 These are sometimes single events or can be part of a series such as 'Creative Writing Reading' or 'Politics of Translation - Translation of Cultures'.
-These are often co-sponsored by Kent, Columbia University Global Centers, University of London Institute in Paris and the American University in Paris.
-We also have a visiting artists and writer in residence scheme.
-In the past, this has featured a lithography workshop and visit to the studio of artists Alice Gauthier and Rob Miles.
-In October 2021 we will welcome author Sophie Mackintosh as our writer in residence.
-She will be leading workshops with students and giving a public reading.
+These are often co-sponsored by Kent, Columbia University Global Centers, University of London Institute in Paris and the American University in Paris and will be announced at the start of the academic year.
 "Working on The Menteur with such a talented international team was incredible.
 I had done a little bit of journalism before, but to produce a magazine from nothing was very rewarding.
 To be encouraged to work on such an independent project was a fantastic opportunity."
-Martina Gannon Former Assistant Editor-in-Chief CONTINUED OVERLEAF ENHANCE YOUR DEGREE (CONT)
+Martina Gannon Former Assistant Editor-in-Chief ENHANCE YOUR DEGREE (CONT)